GeorgeDavila/Renify/README.md

 os.system("wget " + user_photo_link + "  -O raw/user_photo.jpg")

-Alternatively you can leave the nme the same and look for it manually in content/stylegan2/generated/
+Alternatively you can leave the name the same and look for the toonified image manually in content/stylegan2/generated/